-With three plants offering complete services for magazine printing located in Québec and Ontario, we print more than 300 magazines, making us among the largest magazine printers in Canada.
-We are among the largest printers of colour books in Canada.
+We offer complete services for magazine printing located in Québec and Ontario and we print more than 300 magazines, making us among the largest magazine printers in Canada.
+We are among the largest printers of colour books in Canada, with significant sales in the United States.
 We also print catalogues and directories.